 • School Readiness generally refers to a child's preparation cognitively, socially and emotionally to succeed in school.

-Head Start defines school readiness as "children, including children with disabilities, possessing the skills, knowledge, and attitudes necessary for success in school and for later learning and life".
+Head Start defines school readiness as "children possessing the skills, knowledge, and attitudes necessary for success in school and for later learning and life".
 The Arkansas Department of Education identified a list of skills that will help a child be prepared to enter kindergarten, recognizing that children entering school with these skills are likely to be more successful.